gnames/papers/tdwg-2023/abstract.md

 The storage does not depend on magnetic properties and is impervious to electromagnetic disasters.
 Optical disks can be easily and cheaply copied and distributed to libraries worldwide.

-Implementing these suggestions will ensure the survival of the data for hundreds of years to come.
+Implementing these suggestions will ensure the survival of the data and accompanying software for hundreds of years to come.